Narayana108/awesome-privacy/README.md

 - Whatsapp

 # Things to do
-- Use Linux if possible
+> Use software created by the people for the people
+> Lets protect our freedom of speech which is under attack right now
 - Promote open source technologies
 - Promote privacy first software
-- Promote decentralisation
+- Promote blockchain/decentralisation
 - Avoid monopolies
 - Cryptocurrency is better that fake fait money
 - Chant Gods Holy names as per your religion or path, meditate and eat good